airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 In this case, the statistics is for the last 10 frames.

-This example is has been chosen because FigureOne's calculations for moving freely and bouncing of boundaries are generalized for any shape.
+This example has been chosen because FigureOne's calculations for moving freely and bouncing off boundaries are generalized for any shape.
 As FigureOne doesn't inherently know the properties of a shape, it must go through and calculate the boundary of a shape to know when a shape's boundary is meeting the figure boundary.
 By default, FigureOne also doesn't know how a user has changed a shape (or it's transform, or parent's transform) between each frame, and so must do this per frame.

 This makes it very easy for a user to define an object and have it move freely, but it is not as efficient as the user specifying the algorithm to both move freely and bounce for a specific shape.
 While this doesn't matter normally, when applying this to many shapes, performance can be impacted on lower-end devices.

 ### Performance

-The average frame rates and FigureOne processing times per frame on the test devices are (for n=100 squares):
+The average frame rates and FigureOne processing times per frame on the test devices for the baseline `n=100` squares are:

 * 2016 Chromebook: 6 fps at ~73ms per frame
 * 2014 iPad: 27 fps at ~11ms per frame